Pilot's Handbook of Aeronautical Knowledge

 Class B airspace

-Class B airspace extends from the surface to 10,000 feet MSL surrounding the nation's busiest airports.
+Class B airspace extends from the surface to an upper limit that ranges from 9,000 to 12,000 feet MSL (10,000 feet MSL is the most common upper limit).
+Class B airspace is established at the nation's busiest airports.
 The airspace includes a central area that starts at the surface, at the location of the primary air terminal.
 Additional layers begin at higher altitudes with wider diameters.
 Each Class B airspace has customized dimensions.
 They often are described as resembling an "upside-down wedding cake."

 Each Class B airspace is designed to is contain all published instrument procedures once an aircraft enters the airspace.
 ATC clearance is required for all aircraft to operate in the area, and participation in aircraft separation service is required.